Jeeaaasus/youtube-dl/README.md

 There are many new and changed default arguments, if you have modified your `args.conf` you might want to take a look at the new [default args](https://github.com/Jeeaaasus/youtube-dl/blob/master/root/config.default/args.conf).
 If you have not modified your `args.conf` it should update to the new one.

-With yt-dlp comes many improvments, such as, bypass age gate in most cases, better video format selection, [SponsorBlock API](https://sponsor.ajay.app/) support to generate chapters when there are sponsored segments, although cutting out segments are not yet supported.
+With yt-dlp comes many improvments, such as, bypass age gate in most cases, better video format selection, [SponsorBlock API](https://sponsor.ajay.app/) support to generate chapters when there are sponsored segments, <s>although cutting out segments are not yet supported</s> ***(fixed)***.
 Other new stuff include, arm64 image, new ENVs: `youtubedl_lockfile`, to help with external scripts. `youtubedl_cookies`, an easy way to pass cookies without the need to modify your `args.conf`. `youtubedl_watchlater`, an easy way to download your Watch Later playlist.
 #